2014 United States state legislative elections

 Elections to state legislatures were held in 46 U.S. states in 2014 with a total of 6,049 seats up for election (82 percent of the total number of state legislative seats in the United States).
 Six territorial chambers were up in four territories and the District of Columbia.

 Prior to the general election, Republicans regained control of the Virginia Senate after winning a decisive August special election.
 They had lost control at the start of the year due to the election of Democratic lieutenant governor Ralph Northam.

 In the general election, Republicans initially gained control of nine legislative chambers: both chambers of the Nevada Legislature (which gave them a trifecta for the first time since 1931), the Minnesota House of Representatives, the New Hampshire House of Representatives, the New Mexico House of Representatives for the first time since 1955, the West Virginia House of Delegates, the Colorado Senate, the Maine Senate, and the New York Senate, which was previously under a Republican-led coalition.
 This increased the total number of Republican-controlled state houses from 58 to 67.
 The day after the election, Republicans, who achieved a 17–17 tie in the West Virginia Senate, gained control of that chamber as well thanks to the defection of State Senator Daniel Hall, thus increasing their total gains to ten, for a final total of 68 state houses won.
 This allowed Republicans win control of either chamber of the West Virginia legislature for the first time since 1933.

 The election left the Republicans in control of the highest amount of state legislatures in the party's history since 1928, and it also left the Democratic Party in control of the smallest number of state legislatures since 1860.
+This election marks the last time Democrats won control of a state legislative chamber in a deeply Republican state.